 - Bonderam (fourth Saturday of August) is a parody of disputes over property on Divar Island.
 It includes a carnival with a street parade.

-- Ganesh Chaturthi (September) is an 11-day festival dedicated to Lord Ganesh, featuring beautifully decorated statues of the god that are paraded through the streets and immersed in water.
+- Ganesh Chaturthi (September) is a 10-day festival dedicated to Lord Ganesh, featuring beautifully decorated statues of the god that are paraded through the streets and immersed in water.

 Post-Monsoon (October and November)